lamastex/scalable-data-science/_sds/research/densityEstimation/saaad.md

 # Project SAAAD:<br /> Scalable Adaptive Auto-encoded Anomaly Detection

 Project SAAD aims to explore the use of autoencoders for anomaly detection in various 'big-data' problems.
+Specifically, the problem has these complexities:

+* data volumes are big and one needs distributed in-memory fault-tolerant computing frameworks such as [Apache Spark](http://spark.apache.org/)
+* learning is
+  * semi-supervised (so a small fraction of the dataset is labelled) and
+  * interactive (with humans-in-the-loop)
+* the phenomena is time-varying

 # Some Background on Existing Industrial Solutions

 * Some interesting industrial solutions already exist, including: